Drives

 Drives Overview

-Virtual encrypted hard drives (otherwise known as drives within tiCrypt) are container files that act similarly to a physical hard drive.
-Like a physical hard drive, a virtual hard drive file contains a file system, and it can contain an operating system, applications and data.
-Virtual hard drive files are normally attached to virtual machines and function as systems or data drives for the VM.
+Virtual encrypted hard drives (or drives within tiCrypt) are container files that act similarly to a physical hard drive.
+Like a physical hard drive, a virtual hard drive file contains a file system that can have an operating system, applications, and data.

-Research data is saved on the drives attached to user's virtual machine.
+Research data is saved on the drives attached to the user's virtual machine.
 Not on the virtual machines themselves.

 Create a Drive